danijorgesantos/ana/README.md

 # Ana

-This Angular Application was made using BEM methodology, Facade Pattern and NgRx, and dumb and smart components.
+This Angular Application displays a counter and was made using BEM methodology, Facade Pattern and NgRx, and dumb and smart components.

 ## BEM methodology